taustation-fan/taustation-fan.github.io/README.md

 so the following list might not be totally accurate or complete, but seems to explain most phenomena around career tasks:

-* Task difficulty.
-Easy tasks are listed first.
+* Intrinsic task difficulty.
 * Career experience
 * Current percentage of the stat that is being tested
 * Station level, with tasks being easier on lower-level stations.
 * Player level.
 Many players have reported more failing career tasks after leveling up.
-* Per-task experience (conjectural)

-Some players have also reported that career task success rates have gone down after they have leveled up, even though their stat ranking has stayed the same.
+Some players have reported that career task success rates have gone down after they have leveled up, even though their stat ranking has stayed the same.
 Either the stat ranking is more granular than the few steps that are exposed to the user, or there is another factor at work that incorporates